 A sound labor relations strategy starts with good policies.
 Poorly drafted work rules, and handbooks that fail to keep pace with new laws and regulations, lead to unhappy employees and potential legal exposure.
-Martenson, Hasbrouck & Simon’s attorneys are experts in drafting and reviewing employee handbooks and other policies and procedures.
-We ensure both compliance with the law (including any state and city-specific rules) and effective communication of employer rules and expectations.
+Martenson, Hasbrouck & Simon’s attorneys are experienced in drafting and reviewing employee handbooks and other policies and procedures.
+We ensure both compliance with the law (including any local and state specific requirements) and effective communication of employer rules and expectations.

-In addition, we have conducted numerous “labor relations audits” for employers seeking to get a better sense of their current work environment.
-Through employee and supervisor interviews, reviews of policies and an analysis of past employment litigation, we are able to pinpoint particular areas of concern and recommend steps to address these concerns.
+In addition, we have conducted numerous “labor relations audits” for employers seeking to get a more comprehensive sense of their current work environment.
+Through employee and supervisor interviews, reviews of policies and an analysis of past employment litigation, we are able to pinpoint specific areas of concern and recommend steps to address these concerns.
 These reviews can help prevent and correct the kinds of situations that often lead to government investigations and employees seeking union representation.